-Your fireplace always has an odor, but normal draft takes the smell up the flue to the outside.
+Your fireplace always has an odor, but a normal draft takes the smell up the flue to the outside.
 If you smell your fireplace, outside air is being sucked into your house.

 As a general rule, a chimney sweeping is in order if you haven’t done it recently.
 Any buildup of soot in the chimney will increase odor problems.
-Sweeping is just the first step and will not remove the imbedded creosote that has penetrated the masonry of the fireplace.
+Sweeping is just the first step and will not remove the embedded creosote that has penetrated the masonry of the fireplace.
 Creosote, especially when wet, has a very powerful, obnoxious odor.

 Water penetration and negative pressure in the house are the main causes of fireplace odor.
 So the next step is to insure that there is a chimney cap on the top of the flue and that the exterior of the masonry is somewhat “waterproof.”